Howard Hughes: Early life

-Howard Robard Hughes Jr. was the only child of Allene Stone Gano (1883–1922) and of Howard R. Hughes Sr. (1869–1924), a successful inventor and businessman from Missouri.
-He had English, Welsh and some French Huguenot ancestry, and was a descendant of John Gano (1727–1804), the minister who allegedly baptized George Washington.
-Through John Gano's sister Sussanah, Hughes was a fifth cousin once removed of the Wright brothers, Orville and Wilbur, who invented the first successful airplane.
+Howard Robard Hughes Jr. was the only child of Allene Stone Gano Hughes (1883–1922) and Howard R. Hughes Sr. (1869–1924), a successful inventor and businessman from Missouri.
+He had English, Welsh and some French Huguenot ancestry, and was a descendant of John Gano (1727–1804), the minister who reportedly baptized George Washington.
+Through John Gano's sister Susannah, Hughes was a fifth cousin once removed of the Wright brothers, Orville and Wilbur, who invented the first successful airplane.

 Hughes Sr. patented the two-cone roller bit in 1909, which allowed rotary drilling for petroleum in previously inaccessible places.
 The senior Hughes made the shrewd and lucrative decision to commercialize the invention by leasing the bits instead of selling them, obtaining several early patents, and founding the Hughes Tool Company in 1909.

-Hughes' uncle was the famed novelist, screenwriter, and film director Rupert Hughes.
+Hughes's uncle was the famed novelist, screenwriter, and film director Rupert Hughes.

 A 1941 affidavit birth certificate of Hughes, signed by his aunt Annette Gano Lummis and by Estelle Boughton Sharp, states that he was born on December 24, 1905, in Harris County, Texas.
 However, his certificate of baptism, recorded on October 7, 1906, in the parish register of St. John's Episcopal Church in Keokuk, Iowa, listed his date of birth as September 24, 1905, without any reference to the place of birth.

 At a young age, Hughes Jr. showed interest in science and technology.
 In particular, he had a great engineering aptitude, and built Houston's first "wireless" radio transmitter at age 11.
 He went on to be one of the first licensed ham-radio operators in Houston, having the assigned callsign W5CY (originally 5CY).
 At 12, Hughes was photographed for the local newspaper, which identified him as the first boy in Houston to have a "motorized" bicycle, which he had built from parts of his father's steam engine.
 He was an indifferent student, with a liking for mathematics, flying, and mechanics.
 He took his first flying lesson at 14, and attended Fessenden School in Massachusetts in 1921.